Fadil Diggs: Syracuse

 On December 19, 2024, Diggs announced that he would be transferring to Syracuse University to play for the Syracuse Orange.
 He was the team captain, and against UNLV, he tallied two sacks, being named the Nagurski Award's National Defensive Player of the Week for his performance.

 Professional career

-Diggs was drafted by the New Orleans Saints with the 254th overall pick in the seventh round of the 2025 NFL draft.
+Diggs was selected by the New Orleans Saints with the 254th overall pick in the seventh round of the 2025 NFL draft.
 On August 26, Diggs was waived by the Saints and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 6, and made his NFL debut in the Saints' season-opening game against the Arizona Cardinals.
 Diggs was waived by New Orleans on September 8, and was subsequently re-signed to the team's practice squad two days later.
+On January 2, 2026, he was signed to the active roster.

+On August 30, 2026, Diggs was waived by the Saints and signed to the practice squad the next day.